Hence0x/Code-Cave-Finder/README.md

 ## How it works

 The program scans through the sections of a PE file, looking for continuous sequences of zero bytes.
-When it finds a sequence longer than the minimum cave size (default: 50 bytes), it reports the location and size of the cave.
+When it finds a sequence longer than the minimum cave size, it reports the location and size of the cave.

 ## Usage